Joining up the dots

 John Lucas, Beecham biographer

-This book, published by Ashgate, is now available from Routledge (Taylor & Francis) here.
+This chapter is part of Music and Performance Culture: Essays in Honour of Nicholas Temperley, published by Ashgate in 2012.
+It is now available from Routledge (Taylor & Francis) here.